cml23/CS-3110-Final-Project/INSTALL.md

 - Clone this repository
 - `cd` to the cloned folder
 - Run `make play` to start the game
-- When the terminal asks for a filename type `default_board`
+- When the terminal asks for a filename type `default`